LHSnow/lorenforest/README.md

 The Coach has a separate set of labels for values, see tfoot for ordering.
-These are meant to represent the staff, Team Re-rolls, dedicated fans, assistant coaches, cheerleaders and apothecaries.
+These are meant to represent the staff, Team Re-rolls, dedicated fans, assistant coaches, cheerleaders and apothecaries, as well as the league or tournament standings.

 It has to be the last table row, i.e. row number 17 for a full roster, or 12 for a starter roster.
 The coach photo has to be named `coach.jpg` and reside